scenariomartin/EnglishWords/words.md

 许可-允许
 保证-发誓-誓言
 //warrant n
-warrant ::1 n licence Eng license Ame vow swear pledge [pledʒ] prep.sworn 1
+warrant ::1 n licence Eng license Ame ,drive's licence. vow swear pledge [pledʒ] prep.sworn 1
  sew 1 wear              prep.worn
        weary :tired ,burn out ,it was written on four sheets of hotel stationery at the time when Dylan himself was feeling burned out. oath, the oath of offile I take today is and oath of allegiance to all Americans. guarantee